-Check out this page for more info on the next time Lit Mag Love will be offered.
-Keep an eye out for her other course offerings, too, like Revision Love, which helps you revise your own prose and poetry.
-Rachel also offers year-long support and inspiration with monthly themes in Writerly Love.
-(Which I’m a part of–join us!)
+Check the website to see when Lit Mag Love will next be offered, and keep an eye out for Rachel’s other course offerings, too, like the fantastic Revision Love, which helps you revise your own prose and poetry.

-As of August 2020, Rachel also just launched a self-led course to help writers generate new drafts of meaningful writing: Write & Light.
-I was part of the beta testers, and I love how it combined genres (creative nonfiction, fiction, and poetry), offered excellent readings and writing exercises, as well as reminders to practice self-care after completing each lesson.
+As of August 2020, Rachel also just launched Write & Light, a self-led course designed to help writers generate new drafts of meaningful writing.
+I was part of the beta testers, and I love how it combines genres (creative nonfiction, fiction, and poetry), offers excellent readings and writing exercises, as well as reminders to practice self-care after completing each lesson.
 I highly recommend it if you’re looking to generate new drafts of writing!
-Tip: I recommend working on short pieces like poems or flash (very short) essays.
-I did write one longer (1000-word) essay during the course by using it as my writing assignment for four of the lessons.
-I also completed short drafts of prose poems or the first page or so of new essay ideas.
+Tip: I recommend working on short pieces like poems or flash (very short) essays, though I did draft one longer (1000-word) essay during the course by using it as a focus for my writing assignment for four of the lessons.

 3. SPARK YOUR OUTLIER STORY